zilliztech/GPTCache/docs/index.rst

 - **Quick response to user requests:** the caching system provides faster response times compared to large model inference, resulting in lower latency and faster response to user requests.
 - **Reduced service costs:** most LLM services are currently charged based on the number of tokens.
 If user requests hit the cache, it can reduce the number of requests and lower service costs.

-To learn more details about GPTCache and follow up updates, please visit our `README.md <https://github.com/zilliztech/GPTCache/blob/main/README.md>`_.
+To learn more details about GPTCache and follow the updates, please visit our `README.md <https://github.com/zilliztech/GPTCache/blob/main/README.md>`_.

 Getting Started